vincor1986/word-eliminator/README.md

 An app designed to test whether perceived self-efficacy in salience attribution contributes towards maintaining psychosis and/or hypervigilance

 Please note that I am NOT a psychology professional and this app has NOT been tested scientifically.
-The results of using this app long term are not known and the app should not be considered dependable for providing favourable results.
+The results of using this app long term are not known and the app should not be considered dependable for providing favourable results without stringent scrutiny and scientific validation.
+The overall hypothesis and concept have been reached through the experiences and research of the author who is a suffererer of symptoms of psychosis and draws on those experiences along with the statements and works cited below.

 See the live app here: https://vincor1986.github.io/word-eliminator/